Using Google Sky Maps

 - Press the left arrow on your keyboard to move west

 Additionally, you can zoom in or out pressing the + or - keys.
-Move the cursor over a location and use the mouse scroll button to zoom in or out on that location.
-To center and zoom in on a location, double click the location.
+Move the cursor over a place on the map and use the mouse scroll button to zoom in or out.
+To center and zoom in on a place, double click the place.

 Note - The coordinates of your cursor always appear in the left bottom side of the view.
 These coordinates update as you move the cursor.